HeleneBrr/ironhack-paris-ptda/README.md

 # ironhack-paris-ptda
-All code for the ironhack part-time data bootcamp starting June 2019
+In class notebooks for the ironhack paris part-time data bootcamp